 - Brad Griffith: Jen, this really resonates with me (and apparently with many others).
 I think you’re right that our generation feels entitled...

 Singer, Songwriter, Author

 Singer, songwriter, musician

-Pastor, Film Critic
+Pastor, author, Film Critic